brainlife/docs/docs/apps/product.md

 # `product.json`

 Your App can optionally generate a file named `product.json` to send information back to Brainlife.
-You can think of it as the opposite end of `config.json`.
-While `config.json` is used to send inputs and configuration from the user to your App, `product.json` will be loaded by Brainlife upon successful completion of your App and information will be stored in the Brainlife's internal database.
-You can use `product.json` to relay information back to the App submitter, or used to perform data aggregation quickly across multiple subjects.
+You can think of it as the counterpart for `config.json`.
+As `config.json` is used to pass configuration parameters from the user to an App, `product.json` can be used to send information from your App back to Brainlife upon successfully completion.
+The information stored in  `product.json` can be used relay information back to the App submitter, or used to perform data aggregation quickly across multiple subjects.

 !!! warning
     You should not store more than a few kilobytes of information on `product.json`.